Torch-Theatre-Productions/ttp-website/src/pages/shows/queers/data/welcome.md

 brought to you by **Torch Theatre Productions Oxford**!

-If we were to travel back in time to about a year ago, you would find Tora and myself in a sunny garden, each with a glass of white wine.
+If we were to travel back in time to about a year ago, you would find Tora and myself in a sunny garden; each with a glass of white wine.
 We would casually be talking about our Oxford theatre experiences and our mutual love for a couple of musicals that don't receive wider recognition.
 "But nobody would put these shows on", you would hear us say, "there's not enough demand for shows like these, and